whitelunarium/pages_fork/hacks/west-coast/ai/submodule_1.md

             <div class="activity-box" data-activity="1">
                 <h3>
                     <span class="checkmark" id="check1"></span>
-                    Activity 1: AI in everyday Life
+                    Activity 1: AI in Everyday Life
                 </h3>
                 <p>Make a list of all the ways you use AI in your everyday life.
 This could include things like virtual assistants, image recognition software, language translation apps, and more.</p>
                 <label class="label">Type your answers here:</label>